 When you have both arthritis and a degenerative meniscal tear in your symptomatic knee, your symptoms may be coming from your arthritis, your meniscal tear or both.
 The main point to understand is – You can have both a meniscal tear and arthritis…and the meniscal tear may or may not be causing any symptoms.

 Arthroscopy is very good at taking care of meniscal pain.
 It is not so good for taking care of isolated arthritis.
 Therefore the success of your arthroscopy will depend on what is causing your symptoms.
-If its your meniscal tear, you have a very good chance of getting relief from these acute symptoms.
+If it’s your meniscal tear, you have a good chance of getting some or even e complete relief from these acute symptoms.
 That doesn’t mean, your arthritis won’t progress and you won’t have any further knee problems in the future.
 Arthroscopy can’t stop arthritis.
-Sorry, the natural history for all of us is arthritis followed by death – No surgery can prevent that.
+No surgery – or other treatments – can prevent that.

 Finally, if your symptoms are coming from both your arthritis and your degenerative meniscal tear, you may have a mixed picture.
 How symptomatic your meniscal tear is, will determine how much relief you can expect.

 The problem is that when arthritis and degenerative meniscal tears coexist, we can’t determine which of the two is causing your symptoms.
-There is no test, exam maneuver, particular symptom or study, MRI included, that can usually tell what the source of your symptoms are when you have both mild to moderate arthritis and a meniscal tear.
-(If you have severe arthritis (ie. bone on bone), your pain probably is not coming from your meniscal tear.)
+There is no test, exam maneuver, particular symptom or study, MRI included, that can usually tell what the source of your symptoms is when you have both mild to moderate arthritis and a meniscal tear.
+(If you have severe arthritis (ie. bone on bone), your pain is extremely unlikely to be coming from your meniscal tear.)

 Degenerative Meniscal Tears: What To Do?